heygrady/blog/apps/blog-app/src/pages/posts/2017-06-30-first-launch.md

 - Create an account
 - Start a new project (I named mine "blog")
-- Make sure you have firebase tools installed
+- Make sure you have Firebase tools installed
 - Initialize your project

 ```bash